teo029/docs/docs/csharp/tutorial/console/1-setup.md

 ```

 4. Now we'll need to hold a reference to our Ditto instance as a `static` variable and also add a `static DittoLiveQuery` and `static DittoSubscription` variable.
 These variables must be `static` because the console program's `Main` function is also `static`.
 5. Instantiate the `ditto` static variable by constructing it with a development identity with an `appID: "live.ditto.tasks"`.
 If you want to sync with other tutorial app types like iOS or Android, you'll need to match the `appID` to enable sync.
-Also ensure to add your license token to `ditto.SetOfflineOnlyLicenseToken` to properly

 ```csharp title="Program.cs"
 namespace Tasks